olvlvl/symfony-dependency-injection-proxy/README.md

 [![Code Coverage](https://img.shields.io/coveralls/olvlvl/symfony-dependency-injection-proxy.svg)](https://coveralls.io/r/olvlvl/symfony-dependency-injection-proxy)

-This package provides a proxy generator for [Symfony's dependency injection component][1] that generates super tiny, super simple proxies, especially when [compared to Symphony's default implementation][2].
+This package provides a proxy generator for [Symfony's dependency injection component][1] that generates super tiny, super simple proxies, especially when [compared to Symfony's default implementation][2].
 Here are some differences:

 - Can proxy `final` classes.
 - Can only proxy classes with interfaces.